M$^2$RNN: Non-Linear RNNs with Matrix-Valued States for Scalable Language Modeling

 \subsection{Forward Algorithm}

 We implement the forward computation for the \method~layer using the Triton \cite{triton} DSL.
 The kernel parallelizes across the batch dimension $B$ and the number of heads $N$, assigning each $(b, n)$ pair to a separate GPU SM.
 We illustrate our algorithm in Algorithm \ref{algorithm:forward} for the case of multi-value formulation ($N_q = N_k = 1$ and $N_v, N_f, N_w = N$) which we use for all our models.
-We avoid caching intermediate activations during the backward pass for use in backward computation since storing the $\bb{H}$ matrix is prohibitively expensive in both IO and the memory footprint, since $\bb{H}_t \in \mathbb{R}^{BNKV}$ is much larger than the per time step keys and values ($k_t \in \mathbb{R}^{N_kK}, v_t \in \mathbb{R}^{N_vV}$).
+We avoid caching intermediate activations during the backward pass for use in backward computation, as storing the $\bb{H}$ matrix is prohibitively expensive in both I/O and memory footprint: $\bb{H}_t \in \mathbb{R}^{BNKV}$ is much larger than the per-time-step keys and values ($k_t \in \mathbb{R}^{N_kK}, v_t \in \mathbb{R}^{N_vV}$).